Jewish Women’s Getaway

 McKenzie Wren

 McKenzie Wren (she/her/hers) is a facilitator who works in multiple arenas to support connection and growth.
 As Wren Consulting, she works with businesses and non-profits to support inclusion and belonging.
 As Ma’ayan Spiritual Arts, she facilitates art, ritual and connection through Earth-based, embodied Jewish practices uplifting the Divine Feminine.
-She is also the program manager for the Southern Jewish Network for Gender and Sexual Diversity (SOJOURN).
 At the heart of everything she does is the belief in the power of relationship, community and connection to nature.
 Whether facilitating art experiences, ritual or ceremony, workshops or classes, McKenzie creates a space where each person is seen, heard and valued and has an authentic experience.

 Questions?